ANATOMY OF A SHIP IN A BOTTLE & A SQUARE RIGGED SAILING SHIP.

-The most common type of model to be found in a ship in a bottle is the Merchant sailing ship.
+The most common type of model to be found in a ship in a bottle is the Square Rigged Merchant Sailing Ship.
 These vessels were also referred to as Square riggers, Windjammers or Tall ships because of their square shaped sails, vast amounts of sail area and the extreme height of their masts.
 The windjammers sailed the worlds oceans and carried vast amounts of cargo and the men who sailed aboard these ships became expert seamen.

 THE MASTS:

-The large ocean going Merchant sailing vessel usually had four or more masts.
-The mast ( highighted in blue ) were given names so they could be individually identified, the mast nearest the bow was called the FOREMAST followed by MAINMAST, MIZZENMAST, JIGGERMAST and SPANKERMAST.
-These masts were sometimes 200 feet tall.
+The large ocean going square rigged merchant sailing ship usually had four or more masts.
+The mast's (highighted in blue) were given names so they could be individually identified, the mast nearest to the bow was called the FOREMAST followed by MAINMAST, MIZZENMAST, JIGGERMAST and SPANKERMAST.

 THE YARDS:

-The yards ( highlighted in green ) are the horizontal spars that are connected to the masts.
-These too have individual names with the lowest being called the LOWER YARD and working upwards LOWER TOPSAIL YARD, UPPER TOPSAIL YARD, LOWER TOPGALLANT YARD, UPPER TOPGALLANT YARD, ROYAL YARD and SKYSAIL YARD
+The yards ( highlighted in green ) are the horizontal spars that are connected to the masts. the square sails are connceted to the yards and they can be made from wood or steel.
+They have individual names relating to which mast they are attached to, the lowest is called the LOWER YARD and working upwards LOWER TOPSAIL YARD, UPPER TOPSAIL YARD, LOWER TOPGALLANT YARD, UPPER TOPGALLANT YARD, ROYAL YARD and SKYSAIL YARD.
+The end tip of the yard is known as the YARD ARM.

 THE STANDING RIGGING:

-The standing rigging ( highlighted in red ) is what held the masts in the vertical position, steel wire rope was used to support the masts from all directions.
+The standing rigging ( highlighted in red ) is what holds the masts in the vertical position, steel wire rope is used to support the masts from all directions.
 The FORESTAYS prevented the mast from moving backwards, BACKSTAYS stopped the mast moving forwards and the SHROUDS supported the mast from the sides.

 THE RUNNING RIGGING:

 Running rigging is a general term that is given to all the moving lines or ropes that operate the sails and there is nearly 200 of them.
-The BRACES ( highlighted in magenta ) pivot the YARDS from one side to another so the ship can manoeuvre.
+The BRACE LINES ( highlighted in magenta ) pivot the YARDS from one side to another so the sails can be adjusted relative to the winds direction, the also allows the ship to be manoeuvred .
 CLEWLINES, BUNTLINES, LEECHLINES and SHEETS are used to operate the SQUARE SAILS.

 THE SQUARE SAILS: